Royal Regiment of Fusiliers: Colours

-The Queen’s Colour of each battalion of the regiment is identical except for the battalion numeral.
+The King's Colour of each battalion of the regiment is identical except for the battalion numeral.
 The field of this Colour is blue which is the same as the facing colour of the Regiment.
 The Regimental title is in gold in a crimson circle within a Union Wreath of roses, thistles and shamrocks.
 The Regimental title is in gold in a crimson circle within a Union Wreath of roses, thistles and shamrocks.
 St George within the Garter, which is the centre badge, is on a crimson ground within the circle.
 The whole is ensigned with St Edward’s Crown.
 Forty battle honours, 20 in respect of World War I and 20 in respect of World War II, are borne on scrolls in gold in three groups of six honours on each horizontal arm of St George’s Cross and one group of four honours on the lower vertical arm of the Cross.
 Honours are emblazoned in chronological order by theatres across the horizontal arm of the Cross and vertically on the lower arm of the Cross.
 The fringe is of crimson and gold alternate strands.
 Honorary distinction badges of the four former regiments are borne in each canton of the Colour: